 Aug 14, 2012 | By: Chuck Frey

 Just because you can create a crowdfunding campaign for your next Big Idea doesn’t mean you should, as book author Glenn Fleishman recently discovered.

 Jul 31, 2012 | By: Jeffrey Baumgartner

-With the growing popularity of open innovation, crowdsourcing and web-based suggestion schemes where the best ideas are decided by popular votes, many of us tend to forget a very simply truism: Highly creative people tend to be non-conformists who do their own things irrespective of the crowd.
-Keep that in mind when you’re planning any crowdsourcing initiatives, warns Jeffrey Baumgartner.
+With the growing popularity of open innovation, crowdsourcing and web-based suggestion schemes where the best ideas are decided by popular votes, many of us tend to forget a very simply truism: creative people do not follow the crowd.
+At minimum, they do their own thing.
+At best, they lead the crowd.

 Apr 04, 2012 | By: Jeffrey Baumgartner